rlk/site/courses/csc3102/project0.md

 - A project must be submitted using `p_copy`, as described below.
 It does not suffice merely to upload code to *classes.csc*.

-- A project must include your name and LSU email address.
+- Project code must include your name at it appears on your LSU ID plus your LSU email address.

+- Late project submissions are absolutely not accepted.

 ### Install the Tools